Quit The Rat Race!

 For those of you that were not so fortunate, I would highly recommend getting yourself a copy of this book.
 It is a quick read and the lessons are simple and easy to put into action.

-I am one of those people that will bend over to pick up a penny, or a nickle and I get excited about it.
+I am one of those people that will bend over to pick up a penny or a nickel and I get excited about it.
 I get just as excited when I win $5 on video poker as I do when I win $5000 at the craps table.

-The point is I am grateful and open to receive any amount of money, big or small.
-Usually the people complaining about not receiving any money or not receiving enough money are poor.
+The point is I am grateful and open to receiving any amount of money, big or small.
+Usually, the people complaining about not receiving any money or not receiving enough money are poor.

 It also talks about giving and receiving.
 They are two sides to the same coin.
 You can not have one without the other.
 I am sure you have heard the saying, "It is better to give than to receive."
 I think Eker puts it best, "What a crock!"